kuzzleio/kuzzle/doc/2/guides/advanced/debugging/index.md

 ## Debug Modules

-Debug Modules are modules of Kuzzle that are exposed through the [Debug Controller](/core/2/api/controllers/debug) actions and allows you to better understand what is happening on your instance and helps you debug your instance live.
+Debug Modules are modules of Kuzzle that are exposed through the [Debug Controller](/core/2/api/controllers/debug) actions and allows you to better understand what is happening on your running application and helps you to debug it.

 Debug Modules are not related to the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) and perfectly safe to use.
 They do not expose the debugger directly, whereas the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) could be used to execute code remotely which is why access to the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/v8) is disabled by default.
 It should only be enabled when you need to take memory snapshot, use breakpoint, the cpu profiler, etc...